What Is THCA: Is THCA Different From THC?

 THCA vs. THCV

 Like tetrahydrocannabinolic acid (THCA), tetrahydrocannabivarin (THCV) is a naturally occurring cannabinoid.
-THCV provides minimal psychoactive effects and is mostly popular for its energizing benefits.
+THCV may produce mild effects and is often recognized for its energizing properties.

 All-New THCA Products from ItsPurpl & TRĒ House